 const axios = require('axios');

-const cert = fs.readFileSync('./path/to/your-cert.pem');
+const cert = fs.readFileSync('./certs/your-cert.pem');

 const agent = new https.Agent({

-ca: cert // Trusts your self-signed certificate
+ca: cert // Trusts ONLY this certificate

 });

-axios.get('https://your-api.com', { httpsAgent: agent });
+axios.get('https://your-internal-api.com', { httpsAgent: agent });

 sudo certbot certonly --standalone -d yourdomain.com